wclr/can-hot/README.md

 [CanJS](https://github.com/canjs/canjs) is a great framework (library) for building dynamic web applications.
 It gives out of the box everything you need to build modern dynamic web UIs, while keeping it simple.

-**Can-Hot** is a small add-on aimed to make your DX (developers experience) much more pleasant and less frictionless, it allows you to **tweak can.Components in realtime** the same way as for example [React Hot Loader](http://gaearon.github.io/react-hot-loader/) for React does, so you need rarely bother about full page reloads while application development process.
+**Can-Hot** is a small add-on aimed to make your DX (developers experience) much more pleasant and with less friction, it allows you to **tweak can.Components in realtime** the same way as for example [React Hot Loader](http://gaearon.github.io/react-hot-loader/) for React does, so you need rarely bother about full page reloads while application development process.